 Location: 550 Somerset Terrace NE, Atlanta

 Located in Roswell, while tours are just for adults at Gate City, kids are always welcome to enjoy the open play areas with giant Jenga, Connect 4 and plenty of space for chalk drawings.
-Live music on weekends is a big draw for families and the menu offers locally sourced snacks and sodas for kids.
+Live music on weekends is a big draw for families, as well as a Maker’s Market, and the menu offers locally sourced snacks and sodas for kids.

 Location: 43 Magnolia St., Roswell